plone/training/theming/theme-package.rst

 and to test, but it is not a solid long term solution.

-Even if ``plone.app.theming`` allows to import and export a Diazo theme as a ZIP archive, it might be prefereable to manage your theme into an actual Plone product.
+Even if ``plone.app.theming`` allows to import and export a Diazo theme as a ZIP archive, it might be preferable to manage your theme into an actual Plone product.

 One of the most obvious reason is it will allow you to override Plone elements